Natalie Van Vleck: Artwork, style, and influences

-Personal life
+Personal life and death

 In 1935, Van Vleck entered a local turkey shoot beating 150 other competitors and winning first place.
 This set her on a path of turkey farming over the next two decades, eventually moving into raising sheep and growing crops.
 When Van Vleck's mother died in 1942 and father in 1943 she inherited the land on Flanders Road and began acquiring more property and expanding the farm.
 In 1963, she converted all of her property into a farm sanctuary and nature preserve which was incorporated in Connecticut as the nonprofit Flanders Nature Center & Land Trust and currently holds over 2,100 acres (850 hectares) of open space across Woodbury, Bethlehem, Southbury, and Middlebury.

 Van Vleck's preference for masculine clothing and gender-neutral appearance can be seen in portraits and photographs of her from that time, including a notable portrait of her by fellow-artist Elsie Driggs.

-Natalie Van Vleck died on December 25, 1981 in her home.
+Natalie Van Vleck died on December 25, 1981, in her home.